-■ EVIDENCE CHART

-Company name: FOR PROVIDE ACHC

-Date: For the week/month of:

-Complete the Medical Record /Personnel Record chart with the summation of your medical record and/o results.
-Complete the Observation Deficiencies chart and provide the required documents to support con Examples of evidence that may need to be submitted are: Governing Body meeting minutes, revised contrevaluation, PI activities, or administrator qualifications. npliance with the requirements.

-All evidence supporting the implementation of the Plan of Correction (POC) must be submitted, at one tin within 60 days following the survey decision letter. ne, to your Account Advisor
+EVIDENCE CHART Company name: Date: For the week/month of: Complete the Medical Record / Personnel Record chart with the summation of your medical record and/or personnel record audit results.
+Complete the Observation Deficiencies chart and provide the required documents to support compliance with the requirements.
+Examples of evidence that may need to be submitted are: Governing Body meeting minutes, revised contracts, annual program evaluation, PI activities, or administrator qualifications.
+All evidence supporting the implementation of the Plan of Correction (POC) must be submitted, at one time, to your Account Advisor within 60 days following the survey decision letter.